Death's Door (The Avengers): Plot

-Steed and Peel investigate by following the journey that Melford would have taken and they find events in his second dream such as the "sound of machines guns" (men drilling) and being splashed by a puddle from a passing car at the very time Melford would have approached the conference.
-Finally Steed is curious to find out who the sinister looking man is in his dream and he is identified by Melford as Albert Becker, a representative for the eastern bloc and gives him his address.
-Steed visits him and finds him practicing his rifle shooting, with deadly aim.
-When he asks Steed to set up new targets, he begins shooting at Steed who hides behind the shooting target area and lodges a bullet in one of the holes and fires it with a stone and stick killing his attacker as he approaches.
+Steed and Peel investigate by following the journey that Melford would have taken and they find events in his second dream such as the "sound of machine guns" (men drilling) and being splashed by a puddle from a passing car at the very time Melford would have approached the conference.
+Finally Steed is curious to find out who the sinister-looking man is in his dream; Melford identifies him as Albert Becker, a representative for the eastern bloc, and gives him his address.

+Steed visits Becker and finds him practicing his rifle shooting, with deadly aim.
+When he asks Steed to set up new targets, he begins shooting at Steed who hides behind the shooting target area and lodges a bullet in one of the holes and fires it with a stone and stick, killing his attacker as he approaches.
 He finds the address of a warehouse in Becker's jacket.

 Peel meanwhile investigates the broken down elevator and finds it has been tampered with and traces it, subduing the culprit and finding a tag with the same warehouse address.
 Peel arrives at the warehouse first and discovers that all of the items experienced in the delegates dreams are in fact reality and discovers that the warehouse contains nothing but props seen in the dreams, including a mock conference room and door.
 It appears that the delegates were drugged and brought to the warehouse in their sleep and programmed to scare them away from the conference by the perpetrators to delay it for political reasons.

-Peel and Steed bring Lord Melford to the warehouse and as they contemplate the situation they realize that the associate with the plaster over the cut on his face must be in on the act.
-They meet him just as he is leaving the abandoned conference and a struggle ensues and the chandelier in the room is weakened by a stray gunshot during the fight and ironically, the chandelier falls and kills the man who had dreamed up the scheme.
+Peel and Steed bring Lord Melford to the warehouse.
+As they contemplate the situation, they realize that the associate with the plaster over the cut on his face must be in on the act.
+They meet him just as he is leaving the abandoned conference.
+A struggle ensues and the chandelier in the room is weakened by a stray gunshot during the fight; ironically, the chandelier falls and kills the man who had dreamed up the scheme.